ryansheehy0/Neo-C/possible_features.md

 - Librayr names should be camelCase bcause they are objects
 - remove namespaces form ## Enums

-## Casting
-- Casting can be done at compile time, where convert functions are done at run time.

-doesn't have this special syntax and instead handles conversions through the Convert Library.
-This simplifies the syntax of the language and allows for more consistency in handling error handlings.

-Casting can be seen as a special syntax for conversion functions.
-In Neo-C, casting is replaced with the Convert Library, which handles all conversions.
-This approach simplifies the language's syntax and ensures more consistent error handling.

-Neo-C removes casting in order to simplify the language.
-Instead, Neo-C provides the Convert library that handles conversions explicitly between different types.
-There are no implicit conversions in Neo-C and all conversions must be performed deliberately using the Convert functions.
-These functions can throw errors if the conversion is not possible.

 ## [Compile time operations](#neo-c)
 This can be automatically done by the compile?
 In Neo-C, you can have functions be evaluated at compile time if the arguments to those functions can also be calculated at compile time.
 This can be done by putting the `compile` keyword before a function call.